Travel or Career? Occupational Therapist Chooses Both

 “I was having my morning coffee and thought, ‘Well, if they like it I’ll win, and if not, I’ll just enjoy my coffee,” he remembered.
 He subsequently won the $100 prize in February and is now entered to win a $5,000 prize.

 In his submission, he wrote:

 “I will just brag about my time as a traveler and the life it has afforded me these past years.
 Currently, I am waiting for my next contract to start after my two-month hiatus to Thailand.
-I’m thankful my career as a traveler has helped me see breathtaking mountains, oceans, hike great nature life, cross the ocean for fun, experience deserts and glaciers.
+I’m thankful my career as a traveler has helped me see breathtaking mountains, oceans, hike, experience great nature, cross the ocean for fun, experience deserts and glaciers.

 Seizing the career, lifestyle and financial benefits

 Reedy chose to pursue a career as an occupational therapist after seeing a poster advertising the career that said, “Living Life to the Fullest.”
 That philosophy appealed to him—for him and his patients.
 He was also interested to learn about the human nervous system and the different technologies used in the field.